Our vets recommends pet microchips

 - Cats, too! – Most cats do not wear collars with identification tags.
 The return rate for a microchipped cat is 20 times higher than for those without microchips.

-- Microchips save pets – The unfortunate truth is that most lost pets are not reunited with their owners.
-They suffer the perils of the highway, or end up in shelters and pounds where they may be euthanized.
-Scanning for microchips is routine at most impounding facilities in Florida, and virtually every rescue and veterinary office has a universal scanner, so you can be contacted promptly.
+- Microchips save pets – The unfortunate truth is that most lost pets are not always reunited with their owners.
+They suffer the perils of the highway or end up in shelters and pounds where they may be adopted by a new family or euthanized.
+Scanning for microchips is routine at most impounding facilities in Florida, and virtually every rescue and veterinary office has a universal scanner so that you can be reunited with your pet promptly.